XFydro/x3/README.md

 ---

 Thank you for your interest in X3.
-We hope you find this documentation helpful and encourage you to contribute!
+We hope you find this source code helpful and encourage you to contribute!